Best Pubs in Cardiff

 8. The Cricketers

 Situated in a traditional Victorian townhouse, The Cricketers is one of the best places to head to if you’re looking to sample some amazing Welsh real ales, craft lagers and more.
 A popular drinking hotspot for local people and visitors, The Cricketers features a great beer garden and a warm and welcoming bar inside, making this the perfect place to bring your group for a few pints before hitting the town.
+You will probably be wanting to know where the best clubs in Cardiff are for after your visit around the pubs.

 9. Brewhouse and Kitchen